-where N_t denotes cumulative employment.18 We estimate the value of newly employed ex-miners' labor using the actual wages in the regions.
-In the Ostrava region, the gross annual average wage19 when measured in units of coal and then converted to the USD,20 was 3,507 USD in 1990 and grew at an annual rate of 4.5% on average over the years, reaching 5,709 USD in 2001.
+where $N_t$ denotes the ex-miners' employment.
+We estimate the value of newly employed ex-miners' labor using the actual wages in the regions.
+In the Ostrava region, the gross annual average wage when measured in units of coal and then converted to the USD, was 3,507 USD in 1990 and grew at an annual rate of 4.5% on average over the years, reaching 5,709 USD in 2001.
 In the Jiu Valley region, for the 1993-2000 period the same method yields an average wage of 2,530 USD and a virtually zero growth rate.
-Let w_t denote the growth path of the gross average wage as described here.
-For the years beyond 2001, we assume that in both regions the annual growth rate of w_t will adjust gradually to a more typical rate of 2.0% during the 2001-2005 period, and thereafter stay at this rate.
+Let $w_t$ denote the growth path of the gross average wage as described here.
+For the years beyond 2001, we assume that in both regions the annual growth rate of $w_t$ will adjust gradually to a more typical rate of 2.0% during the 2001-2005 period, and thereafter stay at this rate.

 How did the ex-miner's wage compare to the average wage in the regions?
-In Ostrava it was probably not far off from the average wage since ex-miners seem to have had little difficulty in adjusting to new occupation.
-In Jiu Valley, in contrast, ex-miners had great difficulty in adjusting to new occupation, and their wage was as low as a half of the average wage in the region.21 Let λ denote the ex-miner's wage as a share of the gross average wage.
-As a benchmark, we assume that λ is equal to 1.00 in Ostrava, and to .75 in Jiu Valley.
+In Ostrava it was probably not far off from the average wage since ex-miners seem to have had little difficulty in adjusting to new occupations.
+In Jiu Valley, in contrast, ex-miners had great difficulty in adjusting to new occupations, and their wage was as low as half of the average wage in the region.
+Let $\lambda$ denote the ex-miner's wage as a share of the gross average wage.
+As a benchmark, we assume that $\lambda$ is equal to 1.00 in Ostrava, and to .75 in Jiu Valley.
 Putting all this together, the value of the ex-miners' labor is $\lambda w_t N_t$ in each period.

-18 Here we have assumed that the job-finding rate of the immigrant ex-miners is the same as that of the miners who stayed (see the previous footnote).
-We don't know the employment prospect of the immigrant miners well, but it was probably not very different from that of the stayers; many of the immigrants returned after a while, unable to adjust back to their hometown or to find work elsewhere (reference ???).
+&lt;sup>21 Here we have assumed that the job-finding rate of the emigrant ex-miners is the same as that of the miners who stayed (see the previous footnote).
+We are not sure about the employment prospects of the emigrant ex-miners, but they were probably not very different from those of the ex-miners who stayed.
+Many of the emigrants returned after a while, unable to find work elsewhere.

-19 That is, before any taxes including the social security tax paid by the employer, which was 35% in the Czech Republic and 38% in Romania.
+$^{22}$ That is, before any taxes including the social security tax paid by the employer, which was 35% in the Czech Republic and 38% in Romania.
 The gross wage is the proper measure of the market value of labor.

-$^{^{20}}$ Thus we are measuring the value of labor both inside and outside mines in units of coal, and then multiply it by the price coal, which is assumed to be fixed in USD (see Footnote 12).
+$^{23}$ Thus we are measuring the value of labor both inside and outside mines in units of coal, and then multiplying it by the price of coal, which is assumed to be fixed in USD (see Section 3.1).
 Again, the fixed-price assumption avoids the nominal noises of periods when prices were unstable.

-21 The half figure is the estimate in Chiribuca, et. al. (2000).
-However, some of this differential is probably transitory and reflect the temporarily worse labor market condition and the trial-and-error aspect of job search.
-Ex-miners typically worked as laborers in construction, in public-works repair, and in black market (Larionescu, Rughinis, and Radulescu 1999).
+&lt;sup>24 The half figure is the estimate from Chiribuca, et. al. (2000).
+However, some of this differential is probably transitory and reflects the temporarily worse labor market conditions and the trial-and-error aspect of a job search.
+Ex-miners typically worked as laborers in construction, in public-works repair, and in the black market (Larionescu, Rughinis, and Radulescu 1999).